Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-iVDRQg_aWpU,6351.599445407407,6364.191939.md

 ### Transcript

-> yeah what state am i from i was born in sydney sydney australia yep i grew up in sydney and i also grew up in brisbane i spent half my childhood in either of each of those places
+> yeah what state am I from I was born in sydney sydney australia yep I grew up in sydney and I also grew up in brisbane I spent half my childhood in either of each of those places